OfficeDev/office-js-docs-pr/docs/overview/explore-with-script-lab.md

 ## Next steps

-To use Script Lab in Excel, Word, or PowerPoint, install the [Script Lab add-in](https://store.office.com/app.aspx?assetid=WA104380862) from the Office Store.
+To use Script Lab in Excel, Word, or PowerPoint, install the [Script Lab add-in](https://appsource.microsoft.com/en-us/product/office/WA104380862) from AppSource.

 You're welcome to expand the sample library in Script Lab by contributing new snippets to the [office-js-snippets](https://github.com/OfficeDev/office-js-snippets#office-js-snippets) GitHub repository.